Industrial railway: Overview

 Industrial railways serve many different industries.
-In both Australia and Cuba a large number of industrial railways serve the sugarcane industry.
+In both Australia and Cuba, a large number of industrial railways serve the sugarcane industry.
 In Colorado, the Coors Brewing Company uses its own industrial railway at the brewery both for the delivery of raw materials and for shipping the finished product.

 Military railways

 Russian spacecraft transported to the launch pad by the Baikonur intra-spaceport railway.

-Some industrial railways are military in purpose, and serve ammunition dumps or transportation hubs and storage facilities.
+Some industrial railways are military in purpose and serve ammunition dumps, transportation hubs, and storage facilities.

-The world's largest industrial railway serves the Baikonur Cosmodrome, and has been long operated by a military rail unit of the Russian Armed Forces.
-The railway closely participates in space launches, transporting space vehicles to their immediate launch pads.
+The world's largest industrial railway serves the Baikonur Cosmodrome, and has long been operated by a military rail unit of the Russian Armed Forces.
+The railway plays a key role in space launch events, transporting space vehicles to their immediate launch pads.